Vitols999/QMS-WIKI/BuildWindowsVisualStudio.md

         NMAKE /f makefile.vs  setup-v15

 - Open the solution file jpeg.sln
-- Open the configuration manager (click on the list box filled with "Win32"
+- Open the configuration manager (click on the listbox filled with "Win32"
 - create a new project platform x64 by cloning from Win32
 - now build the project for x64 - Release
 - create a directory structure for the header files and the resulting library, e.g.